hristinanikpi/tower_of_hanoi/README.md

 | **average**| Row 3 Col 2| Row 3 Col 3|

 **Table 4** Table of solving times for 50 disks for both recursive and iterative algorithms.

+## Future Improvements

+The application work well and has all the ecential elements.
+However, there is always room for improvement.
+Some of the extentions that can be done to this work include:

+1. Enhanced Visuals: Improve the design and add animations or 3D graphics for a more immersive experience.
+1. Web and Mobile Compatibility: Develop a web application as well as its mobile-responsive version for broader accessibility.
+1. Alternative Algorithms: Showcase different methods or optimization techniques such as Q-learning.
+1. Statistics Tracking: Track user performance metrics, such as moves taken and time spent.
+1. Difficulty Levels: Offer varied levels to cater to beginners and advanced users.

+## Conclusion

+The Tower of Hanoi application offers users an interactive way to engage with one of the classic algorithmic puzzles, enhancing understanding of recursion, logic, and algorithmic thinking.
+With its visual approach, this tool serves as both an educational resource and a fun exercise in problem-solving, encouraging users to explore the mechanics of the puzzle in a hands-on manner.